Soft Robust MDPs and Risk-Sensitive MDPs: Equivalence, Policy Gradient, and Sample Complexity: Numerical Simulations

 Similarly, to understand the role of $\alpha$, we compare Figure \ref{fig:PG-illustrated-policy:b} with \ref{fig:PG-illustrated-policy:c} --- for an agent with fixed moderate penalty magnitude $\beta$, when the noise in the model is small ($\alpha = 0.01$), it is still optimal for the agent to stay in the medium-risk zone for a balance of risks and rewards; nevertheless, if the agent is put in a noisier environment ($\alpha = 0.15$), then its optimal policy would be directly moving to the low-risk zone to avoid potential risks.

 To further examine the robustness of the risk-sensitive policies generated by the exact policy gradient algorithm, we calculate their robustness values with respect to different perturbation magnitudes $\delta$, and plot them for comparison in Figure \ref{fig:simulation-PG-full-robust}.
-Here the risk-neutral policy refers to the optimal policy of the standard risk-neutral MDP.
-It can be observed that, when $\delta$ is large, the risk-sensitive policies outperform the risk-neutral policy in both settings.
-Moreover, policies generated from higher penalty magnitude $\beta$ tend to have lower robustness values when $\delta$ is small, but are comparatively more robust as $\delta$ increases.
+Here the \textit{risk-neutral} policy refers to the optimal policy of the standard risk-neutral MDP, {while the \textit{robust baseline} policy refers to the optimal policy of the RMDP with KL-rectangular ambiguity set $\mathcal{P}_{\delta}$ (as defined above)}.
+It can be observed that, when $\delta$ is large, the risk-sensitive policies outperform the risk-neutral policy in both settings. {Meanwhile, our algorithm generally exhibits a comparable level of robustness as compared to the robust baseline that directly optimizes over RMDPs; sometimes it is even more robust than the baseline, especially when the actual ambiguity set is significantly larger than the one assumed in training (see Figure \ref{fig:simulation-PG-full-robust:a} for the curve where $\delta \gg 0.3$)}.
+Moreover, policies generated from higher penalty magnitude $\beta$ tend to have lower robustness values when $\delta$ is small, but gradually become more robust as $\delta$ increases.

-The above discussion reveals that risk-sensitive agents in face of the transition uncertainty do learn to avoid those states that could bring small instant rewards at the risk of potential future losses, and their risk-averse tendency increases when $\beta$ is set larger.
+The above discussion reveals that risk-sensitive agents in face of the transition uncertainty do learn to avoid those states that could bring small instant rewards at the risk of potential future losses, and their risk-averse tendency increases when $\beta$ is set larger. {These numerical evidence, in turn, further motivates and justifies our focus on KL-soft RMDPs.
+On the one hand, learning in the context of KL-soft RMDPs are generally more computationally tractable by relatively straightforward algorithm designs, without introducing complicated optimization techniques or additional assumptions.
+On the other hand, the optimal policy learned in the KL-soft RMDP context does exhibit robustness in the presence of model uncertainty.
+These two observations, in combination, show that the research into KL-soft RMDPs may offer an alternative, analytically tractable, and potentially more accessible approach to robust reinforcement learning while maintaining comparable robust behavior. }

 \paragraph{RFZI.} Now we proceed to examine the performance of the RFZI algorithm.
 The algorithm is tested in an 100-state environment.
 The hitting reward design of this environment is conceptually similar to the exemplary 14-state environment (see our code for more details).
 For practical implementation, the function family is selected as a 3-layer neural network, which may take any proper state-action representation as input (details deferred to Section \ref{sec:more-numeric-details}).
 Note that it is crucial to select good representations for efficient reinforcement learning, as the state itself might not provide sufficient information for learning (see e.g. \cite{du2019good} for more discussions).
 Further, since the minimizer in each iteration cannot be exactly calculated, instead we simply perform a batch of stochastic gradient descent updates for approximation, where for each update we sample a subset from the offline dataset.
 The practical algorithm is shown in Algorithm \ref{alg:RFQI-practical} below.